-- (3) The Company is leasing the land on which the "Azrieli Jerusalem (Malha)" mall was built from the ILA under a capitalized lease for a period of 49 years, ending on August 15, 2039, with an option for an additional period of 49 years. - (4) The Company is leasing the land on which the "Azrieli Ayalon" mall was built from the ILA under a capitalized lease for a period of 49 years, ending on August 1, 2031, with an option for an additional period of 49 years. - (5) The Company is leasing the land on which the Azrieli Or Yehuda Outlet Mall was built from the ILA under a capitalized lease for a period of 49 years, ending on March 24, 2040, with an option for an additional period of 49 years. - (6) The Company is leasing the land on which the Azrieli Givatayim Mall was built from the ILA under a capitalized lease for periods of 49 years, ending on September 5, 2053 and February 9, 2051. - (7) The Company is leasing the land on which the Azrieli Haifa Mall was built from the ILA under a capitalized lease for periods of 49 years ending October 31, 2042 and March 2, 2035 with an option for an additional period of 49 years.
+- (5) The Company is leasing the land on which the Azrieli Or Yehuda Outlet Mall was built from the ILA under a capitalized lease for a period of 49 years, ending on March 24, 2040, with an option for an additional period of 49 years. - (6) The Company is leasing the land on which the Azrieli Givatayim Mall was built from the ILA under a capitalized lease for periods of 49 years, ending on September 5, 2053 and February 9, 2051, with an option for an additional 49-year term. - (7) The Company is leasing the land on which the Azrieli Haifa Mall was built from the ILA under a capitalized lease for periods of 49 years ending October 31, 2042 and March 2, 2035 with an option for an additional period of 49 years.
 The rights in the property are subject to pledges in favor of a bank that extended loans to the Company. - (8) The Company is leasing the land on which the industrial buildings in Caesarea Industrial Park were built from the Caesarea Edmond Benjamin de Rothschild Development Corporation Ltd. under a capitalized lease for a period of 49 years, ending on July 7, 2053 and March 12, 2049, with an option for an additional period of 49 years. - (9) The Group is leasing the land on which the Ramla Azrieli Mall was built from the ILA under a capitalized lease until January 14, 2050.
 As of the date of approval of the Financial Statements, the lease agreement has not yet been signed.
-The rights in the land are subject to pledges in favor of an institutional body which provided the Company with a loan. - (10) Canit Hashalom is leasing parts of the land on which the Azrieli Holon Center was built from the City of Holon under a capitalized lease, in accordance with its share in the transaction for a period of 99 years, with an option for another 99 years for payment.

-On the Group's engagement with the City of Holon through Canit Hashalom, see Note 30B(8).

-- (11) The Company is leasing the land on which the Sarona Tower was built and Sarona Mall is under construction from the ILA under a capitalized lease for a period of 49 years, ending on May 29, 2060 with an option for an additional period of 49 years from the end of the lease period. - (12) The Group is entitled to be registered as the owner of a sub-leasehold in the framework of a set of agreements with a third party, in Palace Tel Aviv Senior Housing, until 2097. - (13) The rights in the properties in the Azrieli Rishonim Center are subject to pledges in favor of an institutional body which provided the Company with a loan. - (14) The remaining income-producing properties are owned by the Group's companies. - (15) In respect of additional charges and guarantees, see Note 31.
+The rights in the land are subject to pledges in favor of an institutional body which provided the Company with a loan. - (10) Canit Hashalom is leasing parts of the land on which the Azrieli Holon Center was built from the Municipality of Holon under a capitalized lease, in accordance with its share in the transaction for a period of 99 years, with an option for another 99 years for payment. - On the Group's engagement with the Municipality of Holon through Canit Hashalom, see Note 29B(8). - (11) The Company is leasing the land on which the Sarona Tower was built and Sarona Mall is under construction from the ILA under a capitalized lease for a period of 49 years, ending on May 29, 2060 with an option for an additional period of 49 years from the end of the lease period. - (12) The Group is entitled to be registered as the owner of a sub-leasehold from the municipality in the framework of a set of agreements with a third party, in Palace Tel Aviv Senior Housing, until 2097. - (13) The Group is leasing the land on which Palace Modi'in Senior Housing was built from ILA under a capitalized lease for a period of 49 years, ending on January 25, 2063, with an option for an additional period of 49 years. - (14) The rights in the properties in the Azrieli Rishonim Center are subject to pledges in favor of an institutional body which provided the Company with a loan. - (15) The remaining income-producing properties are owned by the Group's companies. - (16) In respect of additional charges and guarantees, see Note 30.